ADeadTrousers/android_device_Unihertz_Atom_XL_EEA/README.md

 Use it to extract all required infos from boot.img

+	unpack_bootimg --boot_img boot.img --out boot
-	unpack_bootimg --boot_img recovery.img --out recovery```
+	unpack_bootimg --boot_img recovery.img --out recovery

-You will get all informations required for BoardConfig.mk and a kernel, a dtb and a dtbo file.
+You will get all informations required for BoardConfig.mk and a kernel, a dtb and a dtbo file (only from recovery).

 ## Special Thanks To